 Despite all of this, ETHPoW has support from eminent industry players like the crypto perpetual derivatives exchange BitMEX, which launched Tether-margined contracts for ETHW.
-Other crypto exchanges such as MEXC Global and Gate.io too listed ETHW and ETHS on their platforms in the aftermath.
+Other crypto exchanges such as MEXC Global and Gate.io also listed ETHW and ETHS on their platforms in the aftermath.

 There are some whose support has been more pragmatic.
-OKX CEO Jay Hao, for example, said that while the platform is monitoring and planning on further supporting the Merge.
+OKX CEO Jay Hao, for example, said that while the platform is monitoring and planning on further supporting the merger.
 They would also list the newly forked Ethereum coins if there was “sufficient demand” for them among traders.

 The crypto exchange giant and the biggest supporter of the Merge also took a similar line.
 Binance emphasized that they are not opposed to evaluating and considering support for the distribution and withdrawal of the newly forked tokens.